Cyril-lamirand/flutter_a5/README.md

 ## What this app is doing ?

 First, it's a To-Do List !
-I'm using Firebase for data management, Design is really pretty (kinding, uggly af).
+I'm using Firebase for data management, Design is really pretty (kiding, uggly af).
 - Firebase-core
 - Firebase Auth